GrinonBarrett/Taksidos/Extras/Grimoires.md

 $6,000, 2.5 lbs.
 A generic tome contains 3 randomly determined basic spells at their minimum tier.
 These are often the result of one recording their own notes and transcribing other materials.

+**Tome of the Brass Chaplains**
+$10,000 , 4.25 lbs
+One of many holy scriptures for the followers of Dulzern.
+Unlike most tomes for the followers, this is seen as purely supplementary material and contains no rites.
+This grimoire contains the following spells at the indicated tiers;
+* Empathic Ward, 2nd
+* Fortify, 1st
+* Illproofing, 1st
+* Resend, 2nd
+* Wall of Denial, 5th

 **Tome of the Cloud Shaper**
 $10,000, 3 lbs.
 A tome written by a mage with an unusual talent.
 This grimoire contains the following spells at the indicated tiers;